Great Sites for Teaching About ... Civil Rights

 Each week, the Education World Great Sites for Teaching About ... page highlights Web sites to help educators work timely themes into their lessons.
 Falling in May are the anniversaries of the Freedom Rides and the Brown v. the Board of Education decision ending segregation in public schools.
 Check out some great sites for integrating civil rights into your curriculum.

-This two-part Library of Congress presentation covers significant events in the fight for equality for African American citizens, with quality images and succinctly detailed accounts that are ready to use in the classroom.
+- African American Odyssey: The Civil Rights Era: This two-part Library of Congress presentation covers significant events in the fight for equality for African American citizens, with quality images and succinctly detailed accounts that are ready to use in the classroom.
 Here, your students can read about President Truman's ending military segregation, Daisy Bates and the Little Rock Nine, the Greensboro lunch counter sit-in, the 1963 march on Washington, and the Voting Rights Act of 1965.

-This Web site traces the spark ignited by the original Greensboro Four in 1960 and the subsequent events leading to passage of the Civil Rights Act.
+- Greensboro Sit-Ins: Launch of a Civil Rights Movement: This Web site traces the spark ignited by the original Greensboro Four in 1960 and the subsequent events leading to passage of the Civil Rights Act.
 The Greensboro Depot and the local public library present this extensive collection of images, audio clips, and resources, including a time line with historic photos, stories, and pictures from the Greensboro News & Record archives and an electronic bulletin board where students can share their perceptions and links to other online civil rights resources.
 Full of primary sources and multimedia treasures, this site will immerse your students in events captured in time.

 Article by Walter McKenzie

 Copyright © 2001 Education World